 - All components of a Title I Schoolwide Program Plan and a School Improvement Plan must be addressed.
-When using SWP and SIP checklists, all components/elements marked as "Not Met" need additional development. - Please add your planning committee members on the next page. - The first ten components in the template are required components as set forth in Section 1114 of the Elementary and Secondary Education Act of 1965 (ESEA). - Please submit your School Improvement Plan as an addendum after the header page in this document.
+When using SWP and SIP checklists, all components/elements marked as "Not Met" need additional development. - Please add your planning committee members on the next page. - The first ten components in the template are required components as set forth in Section 1114 of the Elementary and Secondary Education Act of 1965 (ESEA).
+President Obama signed into law on December 10, 2015 the new Every Student Succeeds Act (ESSA), which reauthorizes the Elementary and Secondary Education Act of 1965 (ESEA).
+Formula grant recipients will continue to operate in the 2016-2017 school year under the plans, procedures, and requirements that are in place for the 2015-2016 school year.
+Full transition to ESSA will take place in the fall of FY2017-18. - Please submit your School Improvement Plan as an addendum after the header page in this document.